Azure/azureml-examples/cli/endpoints/online/custom-container/torchserve/huggingface-textgen/README.md

 ## Model

-To prepare the model, the [Huggingface_Transformers](https://github.com/pytorch/serve/tree/master/examples/Huggingface_Transformers) directory is cloned from the `pytorch/serve` Github repo.
+To prepare the model, the [Huggingface_Transformers](https://github.com/pytorch/serve/tree/master/examples/Huggingface_Transformers) directory is cloned from the `pytorch/serve` GitHub repo.
 We use the same image built for deployment above to prepare the model per the instructions in the Huggingface example.

 ## Environment
 The environment is defined inline in the deployment yaml and references the ACR url of the image.
 The ACR must be associated with the workspace (or have a user-assigned managed identity that enables ACRPull) in order to successfully deploy.